 Boozy Crème Brûlée

-This is my basic Boozy Crème Brûlée from The Spirited Baker.
+This post was adapted from my This is my basic Boozy Crème Brûlée, in The Spirited Baker.

 Like many desserts, this one adapts very well to use liqueur as a flavouring agent - in particular, cream liqueurs.